 A dog’s life experience before entering your home can play a big part when it comes to being fixated on one person, especially for dogs who have been rescued.
 What was their life like before they came to live with you?
 “Those previous experiences have an impact on a dog and can contribute to the lingering fear of abandonment,” says Dr. Barrack.

-It’s not uncommon for certain breeds to over-attach to their owners, particularly dogs in the working or herding groups that are bred to work side-by-side with their humans.
+It’s not uncommon for certain breeds to over-attach to their owners.
+This includes dogs in the Working Group or Herding Group that are bred to work side-by-side with humans.
 “It’s a trait that’s prized and bred into their genetic history,” says Kramer.

-If your dog is overly attached, it’s important to figure out whether this velcro behavior is part of his personality and breeding, or if something more serious is going on.
-For example, an older dog may be losing his sight or hearing, becoming more fearful of the environment and dependent on having you near.
+If your dog is overly attached, it’s important to figure out whether this behavior is part of their personality and breeding, or if something more serious is going on.
+For example, an older dog may be losing their sight or hearing.
+As a result, they may become more fearful of the environment and dependent on having you near.

 “A dog that suddenly becomes very clingy may be suffering from a physical ailment and keeping you in reach for comfort.
-A checkup by the veterinarian is a good idea if this happens,” says Dr. Jerry Klein, AKC chief veterinary officer.
+A checkup by the veterinarian is a good idea if this happens,” says Dr. Jerry Klein, Chief Veterinary Officer for the AKC.

 Could a dog who is attached to you at the hip be showing signs of separation anxiety?
-While they’re both associated with not wanting to be away from an owner, there are some distinct yet subtle differences between these two forms of behavior.
+While being a “Velcro dog” and having separation anxiety are both associated with not wanting to be away from an owner, there are some distinct yet subtle differences between these two forms of behavior.

-Velcro dogs may be more susceptible to developing separation anxiety, but it doesn’t automatically mean they will.
-However, it should serve as a wake-up call to address the behavior before it reaches the point where your dog can’t function without you in the picture.
+Velcro dogs may be more inclined to develop separation anxiety, but it doesn’t automatically mean they will.
+However, you might wish to address the behavior before it reaches the point where your dog can’t function without you in the picture.

 Creating a Healthy Balance